MSG Detachment

 Consul General: William O. Baxter

-DCM: Alfred Atherton
+DCM: Alfred L. Atherton Jr.

 Regional Marine Officer (RMO): Major Arthur Mooney

-Assistant RMO: Captain Malcolm V. Fites
+Assistant RMO: Captain Malcolm V. Fites (LTC ret., passed 2005)

 Administrative Officer: John D. Gough